shader-slang/slang/docs/proposals/007-variadic-generics.md

 Similarly, when using `expand` and `each` on values, we require that:
 - The pattern expression of an `expand` expression must capture at least one value whose type is a generic type pack parameter.
-- The expression after `each` must refer to an value whose type is a generic type pack parameter, and the `each` expression can only appear inside an `expand` expression.
+- The expression after `each` must refer to a value whose type is a generic type pack parameter, and the `each` expression can only appear inside an `expand` expression.

 Detailed Explanation
 --------------------